agathoklisx/libved/README.md

    # build the shared library
    make shared

+   # by default writing is disabled, but the following will enable it (it also saws
+   # how we can pass options to make to control the behavior of the library and the
+   # sample application):

+   make ENABLE_WRITING=1 shared

-   # the executable that links against the shared object
+   # now build the sample executable that links against the shared object
    make veda-shared

-   # by default writing is disabled unless in DEBUG mode or with:

-   make ENABLE_WRITING=1 veda-shared

-   # to run the executable and open the source files from itself and destroy issue:
+   # to run the executable and open the source files from itself:

    make run_shared